-First, a graduate degree must be obtained that satisfies educational requirements set forth in Minnesota Statute 148B.33, subd.
+(1) First, a graduate degree must be obtained that satisfies educational requirements set forth in Minnesota Statute 148B.33, subd.
 5:

 Subdivision 1.
 Documentary evidence of qualifications.
 An applicant for a license shall furnish evidence that the applicant:

 Students interested in MFT licensure in Minnesota should check with their school to determine if it is COAMFTE-accredited.
 If it is, your coursework satisfies MN licensure requirements.
 If it is not, equivalency requirements are set forth in Minnesota Rule 5300.0140.
 Coursework and graduate practicum requirements are clearly spelled out in this rule.
-The Application for National Examination contains the required practicum affidavit on page 6 and a coursework equivalency grid on page 8.
+The Application for National Examination in MFT . contains the required practicum affidavit on page 6 and a coursework equivalency grid on page 8.
 If an applicant has questions regarding whether coursework satisfies the MFT licensure requirements, it is recommended that s/he first discuss the matter with an advisor at the academic institution prior to contacting the Board.

-After obtaining the required degree an Application for National Examination is filed with the Board.
+(2) After obtaining the required degree, an Application for National Examination in MFT is filed with the Board.
 The Board’s application committee reviews the application to verify that academic and practicum requirements are satisfied.
-If approved by the Board, the applicant may then apply to take the national MFT exam at a day and time selected by the applicant.

-An applicant must also complete a minimum of two years/4000 hours of post-graduate supervised experience in the practice of MFT.
+Upon approval by the Board of the Application for National Examination, the applicant will receive registration information and may then apply to take the national MFT exam at a day and time selected by the applicant.(3) An applicant must complete a minimum of two years/4000 hours of post-graduate supervised experience in the practice of MFT.
 For more information regarding the 4000 post-graduate hours, review the document “ Breakdown of Post-Graduate Supervised Experience ."
 Note that all required hours of direct client contact must be completed under the supervision of a Board-approved LMFT supervisor.

-Last, after passing the national exam and completing the required number of post-graduate supervised experience hours, an applicant can apply to the Board to take the state (oral) licensure exam, by completing an Application for State Licensure .
+(4) Last, after passing the national exam and completing the required number of post-graduate supervised experience hours, an applicant can apply to the Board to take the state (oral) licensure exam, by completing an Application for LMFT Licensure by Examination.